jzc-2007/tpu_manager/README.md

 # Auto TPU job manager for Google Cloud Platform (experimental)

-This is a automatic job manager to run TPU jobs.
-It supports to auto-resume the preempted/grpc TPUs, and monitor the jobs status.
+This is a automatic job manager for running TPU jobs.
+It supports auto-resuming the preempted/grpc TPUs, and monitoring the jobs status.

 ### Basic Usage
 - **IMPORTANT**:
-You should **update your scripts** to the newest version that supports command-line arguments.
+You should **update your scripts** to the newest version supporting command-line arguments.
 The newest scripts can be pulled from zhh's repo.
 The current finishing check is based on wandb final output, so please make sure your scripts are using wandb to log the final output.

-Also, this script is not very robust to attack, so try not do OOD things, for example set username to be `run`, `false` or Chinese characters.
+Also, this script is not very robust to attack, so try not to do OOD things, for example, setting username to be `run`, `false` or Chinese characters.

 #### Setup
 ```bash